HomeDing/homeding.github.io/boards/esp32s3/lilygo-t-dongle-s3.md

 ### Color LED

-APA102 LED
+The color LED on the backside is a APA102 LED supported by the [APA102 Element](/elements/light/apa102.md).

+Data and Clock lines are connected on these pins:

 | function | ESP32 pin |
 | -------- | --------- |
 | Data     | 40        |
 | Clock    | 39        |

-APA102 LEDs are currently not supported by the HomeDing Library.

 ## Arduino Board Configuration